1993 24 Hours of Le Mans: Practice and Qualifying

 In GT, the 964-series Turbo S of the Porsche works team was fastest (4:06.5, 21st on the grid) ahead of the three TWR (22nd, 24th, 25th).
 The Venturis had problems in practice and all seven needed the gear linkage changed and the fastest was that of Jacadi Racing, in 27th (4:19.7).
 However, the Lotus cars were off the pace, the quickest being Piper's, in 35th (4:31.4).
 Another driver to have a wild ride on Wednesday night was Andreas Fuchs, who suddenly found his Jaguar had no brakes approaching the first chicane on the back straight at full speed.
 It spun end-on-end, then slammed into the tyre barriers, stopping a few hundred metres later leaving the driver shaken but uninjured.
 One of the Obermaier Porsches would not make the start, after Sergio Brambilla drifted onto a kerb and smacked the barriers hard.

 Meanwhile, the Jaguars had been declared illegal after first qualification.
 The cars were not running with catalytic converters like the production cars had.
-Walkinshaw had built the cars to the IMSA regulations to allow 14” tyres rather than the regular 12” set.
+Walkinshaw had built the cars to the IMSA regulations to allow 14" tyres rather than the regular 12" set.
 He appealed to the officials, who let the team continue to race subject to a review later.
-The complication was that the XJ220 was available for sale in the USA, so there was the IMSA version could not be compared to a road-version.
+The complication was that the XJ220 was available for sale in the US, so there was the IMSA version could not be compared to a road-version.

 In Category 3, the WR was 30 seconds faster than its 1992 version and was easily the fastest in class, qualifying an excellent 17th overall with 3:55.0.
 The Debora was over 20 seconds back in 26th, and the Lucchini down in 37th (4:33.8).
 Unsurprisingly, the venerable SHS was well behind the other sports cars (4:24.5, in 30th) and the Ferrari was the slowest of the GTs (4:44.6).
 The MiG was not a qualifier, as it only achieved a single flying lap in 8 hours of practice.
 The rubber engine mountings made the drivetrain flex alarmingly and the drivers could never be certain what gear they were selecting.
 That in turn destroyed the clutch, sending fragments through the engine.